 The helicopter attack leads Bond one step closer to success.
 Thornhill’s predicament becomes even more mystifying.

-By contrast, Thornhill never gains the upper hand in the crop duster sequence.
-It is just a matter of luck that Thornhill dodges the in-coming plane and it ends up crashing into a tanker and exploding.
+Bond deliberately turns the tables on his assailants and destroys them with skill.
+Thornhill escapes by sheer luck.
+He never gains the upper hand in the crop duster sequence.
+It is just a matter of luck that he dodges the in-coming plane and it ends up crashing into a tanker and exploding.

 Thornhill is just a regular guy caught up unexpectedly in a spy caper.